 Progressive Web Apps: How to create your own PWA

 In recent years, mobile Internet usage has overtaken desktop usage (official statista figures).
 Most people nowadays access the Internet via their mobile devices.
 As a result, the requirements for mobile app development have changed.
 Progressive Web Apps (PWA) are one of the solutions that have evolved in this area.
-In this post, we’ll take a closer look at PWAs and why they could be the future of the mobile web.

 What are Progressive Web Apps?